KusionStack/kusion/docs/cmd/en_US/kusion.md

 ### Synopsis

 Kusion is the platform engineering engine of KusionStack.
-It delivers intentions to Kubernetes, Clouds, and on-premise resources.
+It delivers intentions to Kubernetes, Clouds, and On-Premise resources.

 ```
 kusion [flags]